 - Students may not use electronics during class, unless directly required for classwork.
 If issues arise, teachers reserve the right to confiscate the items and return it to the parents.

 All co-op participants, children and adults, must be dressed modestly and appropriately while attending the program.
+None of us wants to be the fashion police.
+However, when we gather together as a collective group it is healthy to have some base line rules.
 If you are unsure if something is appropriate, it is probably wise to choose another item of clothing.
-Abdomens and backs must be covered.
+Here are some guiding rules to consider when you are dressing for co-op: Abdomens and backs must be covered.
 Tight-fitting clothing should be avoided.
-Shorts and skirts must be at least fingertip length when hands are at the sides.
+Shorts and skirts must be longer than fingertip length when hands are at the sides.
+We are comfortable if the length of your skirts/shorts is just above the knee.
 Clothing must not have inappropriate slogans or illustrations.
-Girls that wish to wear dresses should wear shorts under their dresses if engaged in physical activities.
+Girls that wish to wear dresses should wear shorts/leggings under their dresses if engaged in your required activities.
+Please consider your clothing in light of your required activities and it should remain modest during your day (remember to consider drama activities, sitting on the stools, sitting on the floor, up on stage, gym activities, etc).
+Please consider your height in choosing the length of skirts/shorts.
+If you are taller than average then clothing may not fit the same on you as a shorter a person.
+If this is the case, please consider wearing leggings/tights as an under layer.
 Clean, dry shoes must be worn to protect the church’s flooring.
 Hats should be removed during class.
 (I Tim.
 2:9-10, II Tim.
 2:22, Lev.
 6:10-11, Ezek.
 42:14)

 Every adult, not just the designated teacher, is expected to intervene if disruptive or disrespectful behavior is observed.
 All parents are responsible for enforcing Seeds of Faith rules, listed above.
 It is understood that if anyone in your family violates the rules, it will jeopardize your participation in the co-op, and the Leadership Team reserves the right to deny participation to any student or family.